skrinjarf/evoSnake/README.md

 Contributors: Ante Buterin, Filip Skrinjar

 Tasks for grabs:
-- Perfect evolution algortihm for training snakes
+- Perfect evolution algortihm for training snakes (Filip since he built core for this)
-- Info window for all items
+- Design at least 20 levels (Filip since this will make him familiar to new codebase)
-- Battling agains AI snake
+- Battling agains AI snake (together since this highly depends on all our tasks)
-- Set predefined number of pauses for game
+- Info window for all items (Ante)
-- Set predefined number of lives for game
+- Set predefined number of pauses for game (Ante)
-- Design at least 20 levels
+- Set predefined number of lives for game (Ante)

 Done so far:
 - basic evolution algorithm for training snakes (needs to be perfected)